MicrosoftDocs/mesh-docs/mesh/mesh-app/use-mesh/use-mesh.md

 ## Position your table

-In your home space you will see a blue table.
+In your home space, you will see a blue table.
 This is the origin point for the space and everything in the scene is oriented around it.
 Virtual objects and annotations will always move relative to this table.
 You should place the table in a comfortable position in the real world, preferably somewhere in an open space where you can move around.

 <img src="media\table.png" alt="The table" width=500px>